albertoruibal/carballo/readme.md

 * UCI interface with lots of UCI options (for chess GUIs like Arena)
 * The core of the chess engine was converted to C# using Sharpen

-It scores 2415 ELO points at BT2630 tests in my Core2 Duo 2.2GHz.
-Also solves 280 positions of the 300 WinAtChess test (5 seconds for each).
+It scores 2415 ELO points at BT2630 tests in my Intel Core i7-3667U CPU @ 2.00GHz.
+Also solves 285 positions of the 300 WinAtChess test (5 seconds for each).
 His real strength is about 2100 ELO points.

 Test Results
 ============